Royal Army of Oman: Equipment

-In 2020 Oman spent 11% of GDP on military expenditures.
+In 2020, Oman spent 11% of GDP on military expenditures.

 Oman has one armored brigade (MSO) equipped with the Challenger 2 and the M60A1 and M60A3 tanks.

 Between 2001 and 2004 Oman received 174 amphibious light armored vehicles and more than 80 armored VBL from France.

+In 2010, Oman started using the INSAS rifles as the official standard rifle, as per a defence agreement signed in 2003 between India and Oman.
+These rifles have since been replaced and kept in storage.

 In May 2013 the United States announced a deal with Oman valued at $2.1 billion to supply a ground-based air defense system.